AdenosHermes/FusionRNN/README.md

 # To Do
 -This is a very tentative version, and the code is far from being polished.
 So I guess I need to polish the code <br>
 -I realized that I forgot to pass on the cell states of the LSTMs, I will fix this slightly later <br>
+-In the current implementation, the fusion_state is passed in alongside the input word (i.e. cat(input, fusion_state)) into a general LSTM, a better version should probably implement a customized LSTM, and do some separate operation on the fusion_state